What does your Cholesterol level Mean Australia

 Cholesterol Levels showing on a report, test tubes with blood and cholesterol test typed on them.

-To follow is an explanation of terms and ranges plus my top lifestyle tips.
+Following is an explanation of terms and ranges, and my top lifestyle tips.

 What is Cholesterol?

-Cholesterol is a waxy substance your body needs to build cell membranes, produce hormones such as testosterone and estrogen, and produce vitamin D. Most cholesterol is produced by the liver and intestine, and only 20% comes from the food we eat.
+Cholesterol is a waxy substance your body needs to build cell membranes, produce hormones such as testosterone and estrogen, and help produce vitamin D. Most cholesterol is made by the body, mainly the liver, with a smaller amount coming from the food we eat.
 Cholesterol is vital for our health.

 When medical practitioners talk about the need to lower cholesterol, the main offender is the low-density lipoprotein or LDL cholesterol.
-To improve overall cholesterol levels we can use strategies that lower LDL levels or increases HDL.
-During a lipid test, you will also notice Triglycerides are tested.
-Triglycerides are also another fat in the blood which needs to be lowered.
+To improve overall cholesterol levels, we can use strategies that lower LDL levels or increase HDL.
+During a lipid test, you will also notice that triglycerides are tested.
+Triglycerides are another type of fat in the blood that needs to be lowered.

 • Triglycerides are a type of lipid (fat) found in the blood.
 These are produced by the body when there is excess energy from food.
 The energy is converted into triglycerides and stored as fat in the cells.
-If energy intake is regularly more than required by the body, triglycerides will be high, particularly if the calories come from carbohydrates.
-High levels of triglycerides cause the blood to become more sticky and lead to hardening of the arteries.
+If energy intake is regularly more than required by the body, triglycerides will be high, particularly if the calories come from processed carbohydrates, added sugar, or alcohol.
+High triglycerides are associated with an increased risk of heart disease, especially when they occur alongside high LDL cholesterol, low HDL cholesterol, insulin resistance, or excess weight around the middle

 What Does Your Cholesterol Level Mean - Australia